-Further, the Company has performed stress testing as required by the Insurance Authority of UAE approved by the Board of Directors, who are satisfied that the Company will continue to operate as a going concern.
+Further, the Company has performed stress testing as required by the Central Bank of the United Arab Emirates ("CBUAE") approved by the Board of Directors, who are satisfied that the Company will continue to operate as a going concern.
 Accordingly, these financial statements have been prepared on a going concern basis.
 Management will continue to monitor the situation and, will take necessary and appropriate actions on a timely basis to respond to this unprecedented situation.

-31. Capital risk management
+33. Capital risk management